This page can drastically change your life for the better if you have Obstructive Sleep Apnea (OSA).

 HOW TO GET RID OF OSA

-The treatment is very quick and easy - CPAP (continuous positive airway pressure) device, or "sleeping machine", a high-tech computerized compressor that supplies air under pressure through the face mask:
+The treatment is very quick and easy - CPAP (continuous positive airway pressure) device, or "sleeping machine".
+It's a compact computerized device with a compressor that supplies air under pressure through a face mask, connected with a hose.
+During the whole night, the air pressure mechanically keeps the tissues from collapsing and closing the airway, so you never stop breathing in your sleep:

-A modern Automatic CPAP (aka APAP) has a smart algorithm which tries to keep the pressure as low as possible for your convenience, but increases it in real time when detects airflow limitation in order to prevent airway blockage.
-If an airway blockage does happen anyway, the device immediately starts to increase pressure until the collapsed tissues are raised and the breath resumes, so each time the problem is resolved in seconds - well before blood saturation starts dropping.
+A modern high-tech Automatic CPAP (aka APAP) has a smart algorithm which tries to keep the pressure as low as possible for your convenience, but increases it in real time when detects airflow limitation in order to prevent airway blockage.
+If an airway blockage does happen anyway, the device immediately detects that and starts to increase pressure until the collapsed tissues are raised and the breath resumes.
+So, the problem is always resolved just in a few seconds - well before the blood saturation starts dropping.